Settings Menu

 let's begin

-The Settings menu (called Display Options on the mobile app) is your go-to place to customize settings for the map viewer and tools.
+The Settings menu is your go-to place to customize settings for the map viewer and tools.
 You can change your settings on both the web and mobile app although some settings are specific to one platform or may differ in the degree of customization possible between the web and mobile app.
 The settings below are available on both platforms with the same amount of customization possible unless otherwise indicated.

 Keep reading to learn about how to use the Settings menu or click on any of the names of the settings below to jump ahead to that particular section.